lief-project/LIEF/doc/sphinx/extended/dwarf/index.rst

             // DWARF debug info
         }

-On the other hand, we can also use the function: :cpp:func:`LIEF::dwarf::load` or :func:`lief.dwarf.load` to load a DWARF file regardless whether it is embedded or not:
+On the other hand, we can also use the function: |lief-dwarf-load| to load a DWARF file regardless whether it is embedded or not:

 .. tabs::